-- Grants are for 501(c)3 public charities serving Chelan, Douglas, and Okanogan counties only (nonprofits serving the Methow Valley should apply for the Methow Valley Fund).
+- Grants are only for 501(c)3 public charities that both serve and are located in Chelan, Douglas, and Okanogan counties (nonprofits serving the Methow Valley should apply for the Methow Valley Fund).

 - Organizations who receive a Helping Hands Grant 2.0 are not eligible for Nonprofit Reemergence Grants.